Cry for You (Jodeci song): Cover and sample versions

 The song was later sampled by hip hop artist Bun B for his 2008 single "You're Everything."

 The song was covered by J Valentine, Tank, Bobby Cash, & T. Nelson under the title "Cry 4 U".
 The song is available on the J Valentine mixtape "Love & Other Drugs".

 The Isley Brothers interpolated the song on the cover version of the track "Warm Summer Night" from the 2001 album, Eternal.

 Drake mentions the song in the chorus of his 2016 single, "Controlla".

 Gerald Levert re-sung the song on the track "Hang in There" from his 2007 posthumous album, In My Songs.

+Diddy references the song and the group on his 2010 single Hello Good Morning with the line "Your baby momma cry for me like Jodeci".

+Justin Timberlake, Ryan Gosling, J.C.
+Chasez & Dale Godboldo performed the song on an episode of Mickey Mouse Club.